tapdata/tapdata-docs/docs/tapflow/tapflow-tutorial/build-real-time-wide-table.md

 # Builde Real-Time Wide Table with TapFlow

 TapFlow is a programming framework that supports real-time data replication, data processing, and materialized view creation.
-It offers APIs, a Python SDK, and command-line tools (TapData Shell) to efficiently build and manage data synchronization tasks.
+It offers APIs, a Python SDK, and command-line tools (TapData Shell) to efficiently build and manage data flow tasks.
 This guide demonstrates using TapData Shell and the Python SDK to build a real-time wide table to support efficient queries in an e-commerce application by joining multiple tables of order information.

 ## Background